brittneytruongg1218/brittneytruongg1218/README.md

 - 👋 Hi, I’m @brittneytruongg1218
 - 👀 I’m interested in project management
 - 🌱 I’m currently learning UX design
-- 💞️ I’m looking to collaborate on projects that are developing that relates to self-help.
+- 💞️ I’m looking to collaborate on projects that are developing that are related to self-help.
 - 📫 How to reach me: email:brittneytruongg@gmail.com phone: 949-975-9675

 <!---